Kim Jong Un 'Has Enough Plutonium for 10 Nuclear Weapons'

 Read More: American Tourism Might Be Helping North Korea’s Weapons Program

-The report comes just days after North Korean leader Kim Jong-un said the country was “in the final stages of test-launching” ICBMs, which attracted a stern warning from the Pentagon.
+The report comes just days after North Korean leader Kim Jong Un said the country was “in the final stages of test-launching” ICBMs, which attracted a stern warning from the Pentagon.

-With less than nine days to go until the next U.S. President assumes office, there are concerns that the incoming administration either has no solid plans to respond to Pyongyang’s advances in nuclear weaponry, or that it might inadvertently escalate the Korean Peninsula’s already contentious security situation.
+With less than nine days to go until the next U.S. President assumes office, there are concerns that the incoming Administration either has no solid plans to respond to Pyongyang’s advances in nuclear weaponry, or that it might inadvertently escalate the Korean Peninsula’s already contentious security situation.

 In addition, Seoul also noted the further expansion of the North’s conventional armed forces in the white paper, reports the Korea Times.
-According to the white paper, total number of North Korean soldiers rose from 1.2 million to 1.28 million, and a unit engaging in cyber warfare has expanded from 6,000 members to 6,800.
+According to the white paper, the total number of North Korean soldiers rose from 1.2 million to 1.28 million, and a unit engaging in cyberwarfare has expanded from 6,000 members to 6,800.